Enable cross-app SSO on Android using MSAL

 Through the system browser

-It is recommended to use a broker application for benefits like device-wide SSO, account management, and conditional access.
+It's recommended to use a broker application for benefits like device-wide SSO, account management, and conditional access.
 However, it requires your users to download additional applications.

 SSO through brokered authentication

-- Device single sign-on
+- Device SSO

 - Conditional Access for:

 - Device-wide Account Management

 The following diagram illustrates the relationship between your app, the MSAL, and Microsoft's authentication brokers.